 Entrepreneurs are known for their passion, dedication, and strong work ethic.
 Yet, these qualities can lead to all-night work sessions and the neglect of personal needs.
-Achieving a better work-life balance when you’re in charge of a business isn’t impossible.
+Achieving a better work-life balance when managing a business isn’t impossible.
 But it requires consciously scheduling the “life” part and becoming more productive at work.

 One way to boost productivity is to automate repetitive, mundane tasks.
 Everything from sales prospect emails to client onboarding minutiae can be taken off your plate with the right software.